José Luis Torrente: Description and career

-Mission in Marbella
+Torrente 2: Mission in Marbella

 Torrente accidentally discovers and destroys a drug dealing mafia which uses a Chinese restaurant as cover, only to steal their money and start a new life as new rich in Torremolinos.
 He spends then millions in the Spanish Mediterranean coast until he loses all his money in a casino in Marbella.
 There, he establishes himself as a private investigator, discovers that his real father is the local crime boss Mauricio Torrente and stops the James Bond-type supervillain Spinelli from destroying the city - throwing his super-missile over the British naval base at Gibraltar instead.
 Due to this action Torrente receives a medal and is permitted to join the Police again as a traffic cop in Madrid.

 Coming to the US

 The idea of making a remake in the United States was offered for the first time in 2002 by US filmmaker Oliver Stone, who suggested Josh Brolin and mainly to Robert De Niro for the lead role.
 Stone had seen the first two movies during a film festival in Europe and declared his admiration for the character, meeting Segura and befriending him.
 This first negotiations, however, didn't end well, but the rights to make a US version were finally purchased by New Line Cinema in 2006 and two American writers, Mike Bender and Doug Chernack, were hired to draw a first version of the script.
 It has not been revealed if the new movie would be a real remake, in which the new Torrente will be a US version of the Spanish one, or a movie featuring a mission of the horrendous Spanish policeman on US soil.
 In any case, it seems that Segura will not repeat in the role if there is any US version.